 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-Note: While the appraised value is probably the most reliable indication of what a house is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Capuano Appraisal Services, LLC will guarantee you get the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+It all comes down to this, an appraiser from Capuano Appraisal Services, LLC will guarantee you attain the most accurate property value, so you can make wise real estate decisions.